csc-training/summerschool/gpu/docs/01-introduction-new.md

 ```

 - Python-like GPU programming language from OpenAI
-- Compiles to efficient GPU code
+- Mostly used in AI/ML context
-- Reduces boilerplate compared to CUDA
+- Can be use for general purpose computing

 # How to Use a GPU: Assembly-like languages -- PTX